-We mistakenly think that happiness is going to arrive when we meet these goals.
-Instead of enjoying our life, we are in constant pursuit of something other than what we have or where we are right now.
+We mistakenly think that happiness will arrive when we meet these goals instead of enjoying our life, especially if we are constantly pursuing something other than what we have or where we are right now.

 At the end of your life, your expensive BMW will not be what’s flashing through your mind.

 You will more likely smile at the memory of your loyal dog.
 Stop chasing material possessions; there is no real happiness there, only an endless pursuit.

 11. Always practice gratitude

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.” — Melody Beattie.

 Gratitude improves health, happiness, spirituality, connection, relationships, self-worth and simply gives life intense meaning.

 Even if your life isn’t perfect—and here’s a secret, it never will be perfect—you still have a lot to be grateful for.